gstanden/orabuntu-lxc/README.md

 # What is Orabuntu-LXC 6.13.25.7-beta AMIDE

-Orabuntu-LXC v7.0.0-alpha AMIDE Edition introduces support for fully-automated 2-node LXD cluster creation.
-Generalization to N-node is coming soon.
+Orabuntu-LXC v7.0.0-alpha AMIDE Edition (to be released soon) introduces support for fully-automated 2-node LXD cluster creation.
+Generalization to N-node to be released soon.
+These released in the 6.13.25.x-beta series are v7.0.0-alpha "precursor releases" previewing v7.0.0-alpha new features.

 **AMIDE** still stands for "**A**mazon **M**ult-**I**-host LX**D D**ocker **E**nterprise **E**dition" but LXD has been added to the acronym.